gbgabiola/jsbootcamp/02-web-foundation/7-html.md

 ### White space

-- multiple white spaces are collapsed by the browser’s CSS engine (ignored)
+- multiple white spaces are collapsed by the browser's CSS engine (ignored)
 - nested tags should be indented with 2 or 4 characters

 ## The document heading